Striving-to-learn/test/README.md

 * http://www.hackersforcharity.org/ghdb/ - Security knowledgebase
 ## Operating systems
 * [Kali Linux](https://www.kali.org) is the most common operating system used for ethical hacking.
   Best for all levels has the most tutorials and support and the largest community.
-Note various cybersecurity courses assume you are utilizing Kali including offensive security and PNPT/TCM
+Note various cybersecurity courses assume you are utilizing Kali including offensive security and pnpt/tcm
 * [Parrot Security OS](http://www.parrotsec.org/) Similar to kali . easy to use but not as much support as Kali
-* [BlackArch Linux](http://www.blackarch.org/) very customizable version of Linux, with a very steep learning curve but is still very powerful
+* [BlackArch Linux](http://www.blackarch.org/) very customizable version of Linux, a very steep learning curve but is still very powerful
 * For more info on individual Operating Systems see [https://distrowatch.com/](https://distrowatch.com/)

 ### ISOS